M66B/FairEmail/PRIVACY.md

 The use of information received from Gmail APIs will adhere to the Google User Data Policy, including the Limited Use requirements."

+All stored information (account details, messages, etc.) is **protected by encryption**.
+All information is sent and received through **secure connections**.
+Of course, you should also protect your device by using a PIN code, pattern and/or biometric authentication.

 FairEmail **can use** these services if they are explicitly enabled (off by default) or are explicitly used by you:

 * [ipinfo.io](https://ipinfo.io/) &#8211; [Privacy policy](https://ipinfo.io/privacy-policy)